-Commission issues the sanction by filing a written notice with the Chief Justice of the Supreme Court of Texas and requesting the appointment of three appellate justices to act as a Special Court of Review.
+A judge may appeal the Commission's issuance of any public or private sanction, order of additional education, or public censure within thirty (30) days of the date the Commission issues the sanction by filing a written notice with the Chief Justice of the Supreme Court of Texas and requesting the appointment of three appellate justices to act as a Special Court of Review.

-Within fifteen (15) days after the Special Court of Review is appointed, the Commission must furnish the subject judge and each justice on the Special Court of Review with a "charging document," which includes a copy of the sanction issued, as well as any additional charges to be considered in the de novo proceeding.
-All other papers, documents and evidence that were considered by the Commission are included.
-Once the judge has filed his or her appeal, these materials become public.
+Within fifteen (15) days after the Special Court of Review is appointed, the Commission, through its Examiner, must file with the Clerk a "charging document," which includes a copy of the sanction issued, as well as any additional charges to be considered in the de novo proceeding.
+These records become public upon filing with the Clerk, who is responsible for furnishing a copy to the subject judge and to each justice on the Special Court of Review.

 A trial de novo is held within thirty (30) days after the charging document is filed.
 The Special Court of Review considers the case from the beginning, as if the Commission had taken no previous action.
 The Texas Rules of Civil Procedure apply, except that the judge is not entitled to a jury trial.
-All documents filed and evidence received in the appeals process are public.
+All documents filed and evidence received in the review process are public.

 The Special Court of Review may dismiss or affirm the Commission's decision, impose a greater or lesser sanction, or order the Commission to file formal proceedings against the subject judge for removal or involuntary retirement.
-The decision of the Special Court of Review is final.
+The decision of the Special Court of Review is final and cannot be appealed.

-Supreme Court is drafting procedural rules that will govern this process.
-As of the date of this publication, however, no procedures are in place for such an appeal.
+&lt;sup>1 The 81st Legislature amended Section 33.034 of the Texas Government Code to provide judges the right to appeal a public censure issued by the Commission following a formal proceeding.
+The Texas Supreme Court has been charged with the responsibility of drafting the procedural rules that will govern this process.
+As of the date of this publication, however, no written procedures are in place for such an appeal.